Jerry-Master/lung-tumour-study/docs/source/usage.rst

 The other parameters are computational parameters.
 They indicate in which gpu id to execute the models and how many threads to use in the parts which are parallelized, mainly preprocessing and postprocessing functions.

+During training, hovernet logs are saved in :code:`root-dir/weights/segmentation/hovernet/` and graph neural network logs in :code:`root-dir/gnn_logs/`.
+For a detailed explanation of what you can find and how to visualize them, go to :ref:`the relevant section <logs>`.

 .. _run_inference:

 run_inference